-- Clothes swaps, film screenings, gigs: put on an event that your friends would like to come to.
-Ask for donations, do a raffle...
+- Clothes swaps, film-screenings, gigs: put on an event that your friends would like to come to.
+Sell tickets to the event, ask for donations, do a raffle...

 - Give your gifts!
 As your friends to donate to RSN in lieu of giving you birthday/wedding gifts.

 - Do your own thing: shave your head, give up chocolate, or anything unique.

 - Remember someone: Pay tribute to a loved one who cared about refugees by collecting donations for RSN in their memory.

 "How do I get the money to you?"